 This information is NOT intended for those individuals who are in an abusive relationship.
 This information is meant solely for those who are considering dating or who are in a committed or intimate relationship that is not abusive.

-The 2013 General Assembly regular session ended Saturday, February 23, 2013.
-Learn about the updated domestic and sexual violence laws that will be enforced beginning July 1, 2013.
+The 2015 General Assembly regular session have ended.
+Learn about the updated domestic and sexual violence laws that will be enforced beginning July 1, 201.

 NEW Protective Order Laws - See Protective Order Process Chart

 To provide culturally sensitive services; to victims of domestic and sexual violence, and stalking; while promoting healthy relationships as we strive to enhance our coordinated community response to domestic violence among our county and state partners, and the community at large.